-- Tending operations will be prescribed in a FOP. - Management systems will promote the development and adoption of environmentally friendly non-chemical methods of pest management and strive to avoid the use of chemical pesticides. - When used, only pesticides (e.g., herbicides, insecticides, rodenticides, fungicides etc.) registered by Health Canada's Pest Management Regulatory Agency under the Pest Control Products Act and classified for use in Ontario by the Ontario Ministry of the Environment under Regulation 914 of the Pesticides Act may be used.
-These pesticides must be applied according to label directions. - Chemical Pesticides identified by FSC as highly hazardous pesticides or where prohibited by law are not to be used. - Landowners and/or forest managers who contract a licensed pest management company should ensure that the pesticide applicator holds an appropriate license issued by the Ontario Ministry of the Environment to apply pesticides to maintain treed areas of the property.
+- Tending operations will be prescribed in a FOP. - Management systems will promote the development and adoption of environmentally friendly non-chemical methods of pest management and strive to avoid the use of chemical pesticides. - When used, only pesticides (e.g., herbicides, insecticides, rodenticides, fungicides etc.) registered by Health Canada's Pest Management Regulatory Agency under the Pest Control Products Act and classified for use in Ontario by the Ontario Ministry of the Environment the Pesticides Act may be used.
+These pesticides must be applied according to label directions and be applied by a person with the appropriate pesticide license. - Chemical Pesticides identified by FSC as prohibited or where prohibited by law are not to be used. - Chemical Pesticides listed by FSC as Highly Hazardous Pesticided (HHP) are to be used only when other non-chemical or non-HHPs are not appropriate for the given application

-- Landowners, whose property is considered "farm land" under Regulation 914 of the Pesticides Act and who hold an agriculturist certificate issued by Ridgetown College, University of Guelph, may apply federally registered and Ontario classified pesticides on a treed area of their farm land according to the limitation of the agriculturist certificate (i.e., pesticides classified in Schedule 2, 3, 4, 5 or 6 pesticides may be used on the farm land). - Landowners who are licensed exterminators under the Pesticides Act and hold either an Agriculture license (includes the use of pesticides applied to a wood lot or Christmas tree plantation for agricultural production), a Landscape license (includes the use of pesticides on treed areas that does not exceed 1 hectare) or a Forestry license (includes the use of pesticides for forestry maintenance or the growing or maintenance of trees) may purchase and apply, on their property, any federally registered and Ontario classified pesticide authorized by that license.
-Schedule 1 products will require a use permit issued by the regional office of the Ministry of the Environment. - Landowners may purchase and apply Schedule 3, 4 or 6 products for domestic use on their own property without need of a license or an agriculturist certificate. - An appropriate registered and classified herbicide may be used to selectively treat undesirable vegetation to regenerate or restore species that are uncommon in the forested landscape. - An appropriate registered and classified herbicide may be used to selectively treat undesirable vegetation to regenerate tree species such as white pine and/or red oak on challenging sites. - An appropriate registered and classified herbicide may be used to selectively treat undesirable vegetation to establish tree species on old field sites. - An appropriate registered and classified herbicide may be used to selectively treat invasive exotic species in accordance with the pesticide label instructions. - Chemicals, containers and liquid and solid non-organic wastes (including fuel and oil) shall be disposed of in an environmentally appropriate manner at off-site locations.
+- Landowners and/or forest managers who contract a licensed pest management company should ensure that the pesticide applicator holds an appropriate license issued by the Ontario Ministry of the Environment to apply pesticides to maintain treed areas of the property. - Landowners, whose property is considered an "farm landagricultural operation" and are a "Certified Farmer" under O. Reg.
+63/09Regulation 914 of the Pesticides Act and who hold an agriculturist certificate issued by Ridgetown College, University of Guelph, may apply federally registered and Ontario classified pesticides on a treed area of their farm land according to the limitations of thebeing a "Certified Farmer" agriculturist certificate (i.e., pesticides classified in Schedule 2, 3, 4, 5 or 6 pesticides may be used on the farm land). - Landowners who are licensed exterminators under the Pesticides Act and hold either an Agriculture license (includes the use of pesticides applied to a wood lot or Christmas tree-plantation for agricultural production), a Landscape license (includes the use of pesticides on treed areas that does not exceed 1 hectare) or a Forestry license (includes the use of pesticides for forestry maintenance or the growing or maintenance of trees) may purchase and apply, on their property, any federally registered and Ontario classified pesticide authorized by that license.
+Schedule 1 products will require a use permit issued by the regional office of the Ministry of the Environment. - Landowners may purchase and apply Schedule 3, 4 or 6Class D products for domestic use on their own property without need of a license-or an agriculturist certificate. - An appropriate registered and classified herbicide may be used to selectively treat undesirable vegetation to regenerate or restore species that are uncommon in the forested landscape. - An appropriate registered and classified herbicide may be used to selectively treat undesirable vegetation to regenerate tree species such as white pine and/or red oak on challenging sites. - An appropriate registered and classified herbicide may be used to selectively treat undesirable vegetation to establish tree species on old field sites. - An appropriate registered and classified herbicide may be used to selectively treat invasive exotic species in accordance with the pesticide label instructions. - Chemicals, containers and liquid and solid non-organic wastes (including fuel and oil) shall be disposed of in an environmentally appropriate manner at off-site locations.

-Forest Protection (Insect/Disease/Fire)
+Integrated Pest Management and Forest Protection (Insect/Disease/Fire/Invasive Species)